No website about the Isle of Skye & Lochalsh would be complete without reference to these pesky wee blighters!

-Cuckoos are yet another bird that is in decline and this Project is aimed at finding out more about their life and migration.
+Cuckoos are yet another bird that is in decline and this Project was aimed at finding out more about their life and migration.

-The bird was been named "Waller" after those who helped fund the Project.
+The bird was named "Waller" after those who helped fund the Project.

 Unfortunately all contact was lost quite recently.